-Italy has the biggest food lineup of any booth at the 2020 Taste of Epcot International Food & Wine Festival.
+Italy has the most expensive cuisine of any booth at the 2021 Epcot International Food & Wine Festival.
 Oh joy.
 In this Walt Disney World dining review, we’ll look at the menu prices, share food photos, and offer thoughts on what is worth your money.
 Or in Italy’s case, what’s definitely not worth it.

 A clear pattern has emerged when it comes to Italy’s booths at the various Epcot festivals: the kiosk is notorious for their prices, perplexing culinary choices, ambition (or lack thereof), and the fact that the menu changes completely for every single event, every single year.
 Reviews of the Italy booth are notoriously harsh, with reader comments suggesting far more enjoyment of the cuisine.

 At Walt Disney Word, Italian cuisine is ubiquitous, undoubtedly because it’s a crowd-pleaser that appeals to a wide range of guests.
 Everyone loves butter, oil, and cheese, and throwing enough of those things at even unambitious or mediocre Italian food tends to offer comforting and familiar results.
 That’s the easiest way to explain why places like Tony’s Town Square, Mama Melrose, or this booth inexplicably garner positive guest feedback.